-Most wireless and internet charges are covered by the International Programs Fee, but wireless/internet access may be slower than your student is accustomed to.
-Bedding, linens, and apartment supplies are also usually provided by the host institution/program,; where they are not, the host institution will generally offer a bedding pack for a small fee.
+Some wireless and internet charges are covered by the program, while others may be an additional charge.
+Wireless/internet access may be slower than at Clark.
+Bedding, linens, and apartment supplies are also usually provided by the host institution/program; where they are not, the host institution will generally offer a bedding pack for a small fee.

 Are there scholarships/funding available to help with international travel expenses?

 Clark offers a limited number of scholarships for study abroad, as well as information on outside funding opportunities.
-Program providers such as CIEE, CET and SFS may also offer scholarship opportunities for applicants.
-We cannot stress enough that your student should start looking into funding opportunities very early - a year or two before studying abroad.
-Many scholarship applications are due before Clark's application due dates and are offered only once a year.
+Program providers such as Augsburg, CAPA, CIEE, CET and SFS may also offer scholarship opportunities for applicants.
+We cannot stress enough the importance of looking into funding opportunities very early - a year or two before studying abroad.
+Many scholarship applications are due well before the Clark study abroad application.

 Clark is committed to equal access in study abroad and the belief that no student should be barred from a study abroad program because of financial limitations.
 We will try to work with your student and the Office of Financial Assistance as much as possible before departure to help identify funding opportunities.

 Where will my son/daughter live?